Cyriaque Lamar

 “Sorry,” said Tippi, hooves soft.

-The nightmares joined their kin in the river.
-Unfortunately, they moved even faster there; they sliced through the shallows, at one with the salt.
+The two nightmares joined their kin in the river.
+Unfortunately, they moved even faster there.

 “They’re juveniles,” realized Lina.
 “Siblings, I’m assuming.”